Paynet-Systems/superstream-docs/learn-more/payment-flows.md

 ## Payments 101

-If you're complete beginner to Digital Payments, take a look at this Payments 101blog to get familiar with terminologies.&#x20;
+If you're complete beginner to Digital Payments, take a look at this Payments 101 blog to get familiar with terminologies.&#x20;

 ## **Payments flow**